 When something becomes popular, there are always copycats, pallet wood being no exception.
 Purchasing faux pallet wood circumvents the need to determine if a pallet is legal to take, plus you know that the wood is safe to use.
 Convenience does come at a cost–between $2.50 and $14 per square foot.

-- Stikwood: As Stikwood is less than 1/4" thick, it is best used only as veneer, not structurally.
+- Stikwood: As Stikwood is less than 1/4 inch thick, it is best used only as veneer, not structurally.
 In addition, since it itself is veneer board (a thin layer of hardwood atop thin pine), it can only be used indoors.
 Cost: $10 to $14/sq. ft.

 - Weathered Hardwood Board: Weathered Hardwood Board brand from Home Depot is as close as you can get to real pallet wood in purchased form.
 Each pack of eight boards comprises 10.5 sq. ft. and the boards look and feel uncannily like real pallet boards.
 Because the boards are nearly 1/2" thick and 4' long and are made of solid Appalachian poplar, they can be used either structurally or as a veneer.
 Cost: about $2.50/sq. ft.